c08oprkiua/miitraverse/README.md

 - Partially, I just don't want to deal with people requesting to add things to a built-in set.
 - Keeps the base app installation size smaller.

+> Q: Why can't I post screenshots/images?

+- Privelage concerns

+Let's not beat around the bush, this app could very easily allow doing things that no one was ever intended to do with Miiverse.
+To that extent, for the safety of every revival, custom images (in the form of screenshots) will not be supported ever.

-I will put tutorials up on how to create custom stamps, and people are welcome to host their own repos with custom stamp sets.
+When custom stamp support is added, I will put tutorials up on how to create custom stamps, which is the closest to custom images that MiiTraverse will officially support.

 If you have any unanswered questions, ask them in my [Discord](https://discord.com/invite/Mu6YUEmerN)

 # Credits, Thank-yous, etc.
-- NoNameGiven and Mikey of Sapphire
+- NoNameGiven and Mikey of Aquamarine
 - Jon and Jemma of Pretendo
 - Terminal and Oman of Rverse3/Rverse2
 - [This project](https://github.com/MatthewL246/Miiverse-PC)